-Jacques-Yves Cousteau died of a heart attack on June 25, 1997 in Paris, aged 87.
+Jacques-Yves Cousteau died age 87 of a heart attack on June 25, 1997 in Paris.
 He was buried in his family’s vault in the village of his birth, Saint-André-de-Cubzac.
-His village renamed the street which led to the house he was born in “Rue du Commandant Cousteau” or, in English, “Commander Cousteau Street.”
+His village renamed the street that led to the house he was born in “Rue du Commandant Cousteau” or, in English, “Commander Cousteau Street.”

 Author of this page: The Doc